-Payable to some ill or disabled people aged 16 to 64 (and from 6 December 2018, before state pension age).
+Payable to some ill or disabled people aged 16 to their pension age (before 6 December 2018, it was before 64 years old).
 See above about how it is replacing Disability Living Allowance for adults.
 It is made up of two components: a daily living component for people who have problems managing everyday life, and a mobility component for help with getting around - with each component is paid at two different levels.
 This depends upon information provided by the claimant, a medical assessment, scoring enough points under each component and how long the needs have been for.